tz-dev/morse-coder/README.md

 ## Configuration

-Most gameplay and visual settings are adjustable at the top of `js/app.js`.
+Most gameplay, input, audio, and visual settings are adjustable at the top of `js/app.js`.

 Important sections: